Aged-related Macular Degeneration (ARMD).

 your doctor will be able to tell if there is an abnormality.
 If drusen are

-further damage is occurring.
-It may be necessary that photographs of each
+damage is occurring.
+It may be necessary that photographs of each macula be

-macula be taken to use for future comparison.
-The following are tests given
+taken to use for future comparison.
+The following are tests given to fully

 - Visual acuity test: to measure vision at a distance and close up